Lee GilboaProvidence, RI

 During this time she began her work as a curator for CT::SWaM’s ExChange series at Fridman gallery with Daniel Neumann, and developed her debut album ‘The Possibility of Sonic Portraiture’ which was released by Contour Editions.
 Lee’s work has been presented in venues such as Roulette Intermedium, The Cube in Virginia Tech, Fridman Gallery, Spectrum Multichannel Festival, Qubit Gallery, The Immersion Room in NYU and Resonance FM Radio to name a few.

-Nowadays, Lee resides in Providence, RI, and is a Ph.D. candidate at Brown University’s Music and Multimedia Composition program.
-Her current commissions include a 30-channel composition for The Honk-Tweet, and an electro acoustic composition for the group Verdant Vibes.
+Nowadays, Lee resides in Providence, RI, and is a Ph.D. student at Brown University’s Music and Multimedia Composition program.
+Her recent commissions include a 30-channel composition for The Honk-Tweet, and an electro acoustic composition for the group Verdant Vibes.

 In[n/ H]er Head